OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 # Context

+Server-Side Request Forgery is a way to force application to make a malicious network request.
+It can happen when user can control the URL to an external resource like:
+- image on external server (e.g. user enter URL of the avatar, then the application will download this file and display some feedback like image itself or error)
+- custom WebHook (user have to specify WebHook handlers, Callback URLs)
-Sometime, an application need to perform request to another application, often located on other network, to perform a specific task.
+- request to another application, often located on other network, to perform a specific task.
 Depending of the business case, it can happen that information from the user are needed to perform the action.

-*Example:*

-We can imagine an web application that receive and use the information coming a user like the firstname/lastname/birthdate/email/SSN to create a profile into an HR system via a request to this HR system.

-Basically, the user cannot reach the HR system directly but if the web application in charge of receiving the user information is vulnerable to SSRF then the user can leverage it to access the HR system.

-The user use the web application as a proxy to the HR system, jumping accross the different networks in which the web application and the HR system are located.

 Overview of an SSRF common flow: